European stocks fall as car shares skid

 Mid-cap industrial distribution firm Electrocomponents jumped 16 per cent after reporting double-digit growth in annual revenue and profit.
 Mediclinic International ended 9.42 per cent lower after the healthcare group said it had swung to a full-year pretax loss.

-The Stoxx 600 index fell 0.5 per cent to an 8-day low, reversing earlier gains as global equities came under pressure after US president Donald Trump cancelled a planned meeting with North Korean leader Kim Jong Un.
+The Stoxx 600 index fell 0.5 per cent to an eight-day low, reversing earlier gains as global equities came under pressure after US president Donald Trump cancelled a planned meeting with North Korean leader Kim Jong-un.
 Continued uncertainty over the make-up of the Italian government also weighed.

 Italy’s FTSE MIB index fell 0.7 per cent to a fresh seven-week low after coalition parties called for the naming of a eurosceptic economy minister.